licalsinj/time_sheet_calculator/.agent_info/code_style_guide.md

 # Coding Style Guide

+## Interactions
+When fixing an issue or implementing a new feature please tell me how to test it.
+Both happy path and edge cases to test.
+Doesn't have to be extensive (i.e. leave out "launch the app" but should be descriptive of the feature implemented)

 ## Commenting Code
 When commenting the code make sure to use the following rules:
 Comment the code so that someone who's never coded can understand them.